L. Stacy Weaver, Jr., age 90, passed away December 16, 2019, at his home in Fayetteville, NC.

 Stacy is survived by his spouse of 38 years, Carolyn Cone Weaver; three children from his previous 25-year marriage to Julia Parrott McCutcheon of Durham, NC: his daughter, Elizabeth McCutcheon Weaver, and her husband, David Feinman, of Los Angeles, CA; and two sons, L. Stacy Weaver III and his wife, Sabrina Weaver, of Fuquay Varina, NC, and J. Clinton Weaver and his wife, Su Jung Weaver, of Long Island, NY; his grandchildren Peter Feinman, Matthew Feinman and wife Jessica, Gia Weaver, San Ha Kim and Keiley Redding; and stepdaughters Carolyn Dale Carlson of Fajardo, Puerto Rico, and Linda Rae Hehn of Birmingham, AL; and his step-grandsons Jesse Hehn, his wife Rachel Hehn and their daughter Gracie (the family’s first great-grandbaby) of Arlington, VA, and Michael Hehn of High Point, NC.

 A visitation will be held from 2 – 3 PM on Friday, December 20, 2019 at Rogers and Breece Funeral Home.
 A Tribute from the family and friends will follow at 3 PM.

 In lieu of flowers, the family requests that charitable donations be made to Methodist University or Duke University.

-To send flowers to L. Stacy Weaver, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of L. Stacy Weaver, Jr., please visit our floral store.